Why MTAA has a Code?

 What the Medical Technology Industry Code of Practice means for the Medical Technology Industry?

 Changes to industry practice have been considerable as a result of the development of the Code.
 Companies have responded by developing internal guidelines, committing their staff to participate in training on the Code (online and face-to-face), as well as independent monitoring of their compliance with the Code.

 Companies take their responsibilities under the Code very seriously.
 Compliance with it is binding on members of MTAA.
 Non-member companies also encouraged to observe the Code as the recognised industry standard.
 A breach of the Code can result in significant financial penalties.
-In addition, the findings are made public on the MTAA website and in the MTAA Annual Report.
+In addition, the findings are made public on the MTAA website.

 For MTAA, the Medical Technology Industry Code of Practice provides a platform to educate companies, Healthcare Professionals and Consumers about the benefits of working in an ethical, transparent, and socially responsible business environment.